How to Buy a BBQ Smoker | Buying Guide

 Choose Your BBQ Smoker Class

 At this point, you should have a solid idea of what your ideal smoker looks like (sign us up for any and all, please).
 You’ve got one more decision to make, though, and it might be the biggest one of all — choosing which BBQ smoker class is right for you.
 We created these 4 classifications based on quality, performance, and features, which we deemed to be the best way to measure a smoker’s value and fit for a customer’s lifestyle.
-Read on to find out the key differences among Luxury, Premium, Practical, and Economy smokers.
+Read on to find out the key differences among Luxury, Premium, Practical, and Entry-Level smokers.

 Luxury Barbecue Smokers